-The Company has entered into executive agreements with each of the named executive officers, the terms of which are described in further detail in the "Compensation Discussion and Analysis" section above.
+The Company has entered into executive agreements with each of the named executive officers and a transitional services and separation agreement with Mr. Angle, the terms of which are described in further detail in the "Compensation Discussion and Analysis" section above.